Picovoice/rhino/binding/react-native/README.md

     0.25);
 ```

-Once you have instaiated a Rhino manager, you can start audio capture and intent inference by calling:
+Once you have instantiated a RhinoManager, you can start audio capture and intent inference by calling:

 ```javascript
 this._rhinoManager.start();